IN THE SUPREME COURT OF GRENADA

 On 1st February 2008, the Bank filed a notice of application seeking leave to file its defence out of time.
 On 2nd May 2008, Henry, J granted the leave application and ordered that the defence be filed within seven days of the order.
 The Bank filed its defence on 5th May 2008, denying the allegations, save those that were admitted.

 On 29th May 2008, Mr. Dubissette applied for summary judgment on the main ground that the Bank had no real prospect of successfully defending the claim or issue, among other grounds.
-The application was heard and summary judgment was entered for the Bank on 23th January 2009 dismissing the claim.
-Mr. Dubissette being dissatisfied sought leave to appeal the order of Henry J seeking leave to appeal from the court, which was granted on 9th October 2009.
+The application was heard and summary judgment was entered for the Bank on 23rd January 2009 dismissing the claim.
+Mr. Dubissette being dissatisfied sought leave to appeal the order of Henry J which was granted by the Court of Appeal on 9th October 2009.

 Mitchell JA heard the interlocutory appeal on paper and on 8th August 2013 held that the appeal is allowed and the claim is reinstated, inter alia.
 The matter was therefore remitted to the high court for case management in accordance with the Civil Procedure Rules 2000.